ABOUT IMAGES FESTIVAL

 Works with dialogue or substantial text in languages other than English must be English-subtitled for exhibition.

 We will follow up with you about the venue specifications upon confirmation of participation.

 Images strives to arrange marketing, communications, outreach and budget for the planning of relevant accommodations for screening(s) and discursive program(s) such as Q&A and artist talks.

 The preview link submitted to the festival will be distributed to press outlets and independent critics in the weeks leading up to, during, and up to six weeks after the festival.
-If there are any changes to your link, please contact the Programming Assistant at firstname.lastname@example.org.
+If there are any changes to your link, please contact the Web and Submissions Manager at firstname.lastname@example.org.

 The scheduling of screenings and programming is at the discretion of the festival.

 For digital files, digital file transfers are preferred.
 For digital storage or film prints, detailed shipment information will be provided upon confirmation of participation.
 The filmmaker is responsible for the shipment of their film to the festival.
 We will not accept shipments unless previously arranged by the festival.

 Images will arrange the return shipping costs of exhibition copies.
 All entries are treated with utmost care.
 However, Images is not responsible for any loss of or damage to shipped materials during transport.
 See INSURANCE.